alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### Automate or find tools for common operations

 Solve logic puzzles with [Noq](https://www.noq.solutions/).
 Use browser extensions that make it easy to take screenshots and search images by right click (there are a few of them, I use [Search by Image](https://chromewebstore.google.com/detail/search-by-image/cnojnbdhbhnkbcieeekonklommdnndci?pli=1)).
-[Wordplays](https://www.wordplays.com/crossword-solver/) is a solid crossword clue searcher.
+[Wordplays](https://www.wordplays.com/crossword-solver/) is a solid crossword clue searcher, and
+[npinsker's Crossword Parser](http://www.npinsker.me/puzzles/crossword/) is a good crossword grid sheet creator (albeit one you need to supervise, the image detection isn't perfect).
 There are too many tools to list all of them, but the one on [puzzlehunt.net](https://www.puzzlehunt.net/tools) is pretty good.

 One I would highlight is **spreadsheet formulas**.
 I spent a very long period of my puzzling career not using formulas.
 Eventually I decided to learn spreadsheet